josecsotomorales/josecsotomorales/README.md

 ### Hi there!
 I'm Jose 👋
-As an accomplished Software Architect with over ten years of experience in technology, I specialize in creating innovative software solutions that improve efficiency and user experience.
-My career is defined by a dedication to excellence, using a strong mix of technical skills and strategic thinking to tackle complex challenges in the IT industry.
-I am adept at turning complex ideas into scalable, user-friendly applications, focusing on cloud computing, business intelligence, and big data analytics.
+I build software that helps organizations work with data more reliably, at scale, and with greater confidence.
+With over a decade of experience across cloud platforms, distributed systems, and data infrastructure, I focus on turning complex challenges into clear, maintainable, and scalable solutions.

-I possess a broad skill set, including proficiency in programming languages (Python, Java, Scala) and extensive experience with cloud computing platforms (AWS, GCP, Azure).
-My expertise also covers containerization and orchestration (Docker, Kubernetes), infrastructure as code (Terraform), and continuous integration/continuous deployment (CI/CD) processes.
-Additionally, I am skilled in data engineering, utilizing platforms such as Databricks, Snowflake, Redshift, and BigQuery, along with tools like Spark, Kafka, Airflow, and dbt to extract valuable insights from data.
+I thrive in technical leadership roles where I can stay deeply involved—designing system architecture, writing production code, and guiding engineering decisions that drive performance, resilience, and a better developer experience.
+I enjoy working across teams to align technical execution with product goals and long-term vision.

-I'm known for my constant strive for excellence, attention to detail, and my strength in collaborating effectively with teams from diverse backgrounds.
+My expertise spans backend development, infrastructure as code, and real-time data processing.
+I work primarily with Python, Scala, and Java, and regularly build with tools like Apache Spark, Kubernetes, and Terraform.
+I care about code quality, engineering culture, and building systems that are dependable and easy to evolve.

 ### Socials
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://linkedin.com/in/josecsotomorales) [![X](https://img.shields.io/badge/X-000000?style=for-the-badge&logo=x&logoColor=white)](https://x.com/josecsmorales)